Write what should not be forgotten.

 In between reading books I have earned a living doing all kinds of things and discovering all kinds of stories along the way.
 I drove a Mr Whippy van and learned soft serve ice cream likes to imagine it is a volcano and will, under certain conditions, explode, leaving happy children covered in ice cream snow.
 I worked as a tour guide on boats cruising the Great Barrier Reef where I could sail through the tail end of cyclones and keep my sea legs steady but salt and vinegar chips made me seasick.

 I have also taught some of the thousands and thousands of primary and secondary school students who visit cultural institutions in the nation’s capital every year and helped them discover the stories of our country and our peoples.
-And now I teach university students new ways of telling the stories of conflict and the ways in which we can resolve them.
+I now work with researchers and economists to help them tell the stories that will help politicians and policy makers to better understand the needs of all kinds of different people in our community.

-I am currently at work on my first novel and have three new picture books awaiting a home.
-Whatever happens, there are more stories queued up and patiently waiting their turn to be told.
+I have a new book all about counting beetles coming soon with Wild Dog Books and a new book with Walker Books about a little person with some very important news they want to share.
+There are always more stories queued up and patiently waiting their turn to be told, although some have decided it’s an emergency and they really need to be written NOW!.
 And just like my little fig tree that grew a fig that grew into a book I am always waiting to be surprised by what comes next.